amoralesamaro/alexismorales.net/README.md

 ## 👤 Author

 **Alexis Morales Amaro**
-University of Florida — Computer Science Engineering
+University of Florida — B.S. in Computer Science (College of Engineering)